 The 20th annual gala featured a packed pre-show red carpet with A-listers such as Hugh Jackman and Deborra-lee Furness, Dee and Tommy Hilfiger, Kris Jenner, Khloe Kardashian, Kourtney Kardashian, Sir Bob Geldof, Jonathan Batiste, Montel Williams, Donna Karan and many more.
-Cipriani Wall Street was a sea of red and pink, made possible by ambient lighting, colored candle holders and vibrant florals.
+Cipriani Wall Street was a sea of red and pink, made possible by creative gala ideas like ambient lighting, colored candle holders and vibrant florals.
 The evening honored the work of Carl H. June, M.D., Director of the Center for Cellular Immunotherapies and Director of the Parker Institute for Cancer Immunotherapy at the University of Pennsylvania; the late Robert Kardashian and Heloise Pratt AM, Chair of The Pratt Foundation.
 Festivities included a cocktail reception, dinner and a luxury live auction led by Simon de Pury.
 Guests danced the night away to and DJ and live performances by Eurythmics legend Dave Stewart and Earth, Wind & Fire.

 Location: Museum of Modern Art, New York